 Microphone gain refers to the gain that is applied to mic-level microphone signals.

 This can occur inside microphones that have active circuitry, as mentioned.
-If the preamps are separate, the microphone gain is applied directly to the mic input signal.
+If the preamps are separate, the microphone gain setting is applied directly to the microphone input signal.

 Gain From An Active Preamplifier Within The Microphone